-- a.
-If you identify a security problem, notify a system administrator immediately. - b.
-Do not show or identify a security problem to others. - c.
-Do not reveal your account password or allow another person to use your account. - d.
-Do not use another individual's account. - e.
-Attempts to login as another user will result in cancellation of privileges. - f.
-Any user identified as a security risk or having a history of problems with other computer systems may be denied access. - g.
-Users must notify the district system administrator of any change in account information. - h.
-Users may be occasionally required to update registration, password and account information in order to continue Internet access.
+- o If you identify a security problem, notify a system administrator immediately. - Do not show or identify a security problem to others. - Do not reveal your account password or allow another person to use your account. - Do not use another individual's account. - Attempts to login as another user will result in cancellation of privileges. - Any user identified as a security risk or having a history of problems with other computer systems may be denied access. - Users must notify the district system administrator of any change in account information. - Users may be occasionally required to update registration, password and account information in order to continue Internet access.

-5. Vandalism/Harassment
+Vandalism/Harassment

-- a.
-Use of the system to engage in vandalism and/or harassment as defined in this section will result in the cancellation of the offending user's account. - b.
-Vandalism is defined as any malicious attempt to harm or destroy data, or another user, the Internet or other networks.
-This includes, but is not limited to, creating and/or uploading computer viruses. - c.
-Harassment is defined as the persistent annoyance of another user or the interference in another user's work.
+- Use of the system to engage in vandalism and/or harassment as defined in this section will result in the cancellation of the offending user's account. - Vandalism is defined as any malicious attempt to harm or destroy data, or another user, the Internet or other networks.
+This includes, but is not limited to, creating and/or uploading computer viruses. - Harassment is defined as the persistent annoyance of another user or the interference in another user's work.
 This includes, but is not limited to, the sending of unwanted mail.

-6. Penalties
+Penalties

-- a.
-Any user violating these provisions, applicable state and federal laws or posted classroom and district rules is subject to loss of network privileges and any other District disciplinary options, including criminal prosecution. - b.
-School and district administrators will make the final determination as to what constitutes unacceptable use and their decision is final. - 7.
-Access to Information.
-Students are prohibited from accessing the following categories of material or information on the Internet or World Wide Web: - a. material that is profane or obscene; - b. material that is pornographic, expressly including child pornography; - c. material that is harmful to minors (i.e., pictures or visual depictions which, taken as a whole, appeal to a prurient interest in nudity, sex or perverted or lewd acts): - d. material that advocates or condones the commission of unlawful acts; or - e. material that advocates or condones violence or discrimination towards other people.
+- Any user violating these provisions, applicable state and federal laws or posted classroom and district rules is subject to loss of network privileges and any other District disciplinary options, including criminal prosecution. - School and district administrators will make the final determination as to what constitutes unacceptable use and their decision is final. - Access to Information.
+Students are prohibited from accessing the following categories of material or information on the Internet or World Wide Web: - material that is profane or obscene; - o material that is pornographic, expressly including child pornography; - o material that is harmful to minors (i.e., pictures or visual depictions which, taken as a whole, appeal to a prurient interest in nudity, sex or perverted or lewd acts); - o material that advocates or condones the commission of unlawful acts; or - material that advocates or condones violence or discrimination towards other people.